 Containers (i.e., returnable bottles and shells) are stated at deposit values less any impairment in value.
 The excess of the acquisition cost of the containers over their deposit value is presented under deferred containers included under "Other noncurrent assets" account in the consolidated statements of financial position and is amortized over the estimated useful lives of ten years.
-Amortization of deferred containers is included under "General and administrative expenses" account in the consolidated statements of income.
+Amortization of deferred containers is included under "General and administrative expenses" account in the consolidated statements of in the consolidated statements of the consolidated statements of the containers is included under "General and administrative expenses" account in the consolidated statements of the consoli